Sufficient Conditions for Formation of a Network Topology by Self-interested Agents: Acknowledgments

 \section{Acknowledgments}

-The original publication \cite{dhamalwine} that appeared in the Proceedings of The 8th Workshop on Internet \& Network Economics, titled \textit{Forming Networks of Strategic Agents with Desired Topologies}, is available at \href{www.springerlink.com}{www.springerlink.com}.
+The original publication to appear in the Proceedings of The 8th Workshop on Internet \& Network Economics, titled \textit{Forming Networks of Strategic Agents with Desired Topologies}, will be soon available at \href{www.springerlink.com}{www.springerlink.com}.
+An extended version of this paper is under review in IEEE Transactions on Network Science and Engineering.
 The authors thank Rohith D. Vallam for useful suggestions.

 \end{spacing}